christophery/momentopress/readme.txt

 4. Activate the plugin through the "Plugins" menu in WordPress.

 == Frequently Asked Questions ==
-= Where do I upload my 360° VR image? =
+= Where do I upload my 360° VR image/video? =
 You will need to upload it to [Momento360](https://www.momento360.com/).

-= Where do I get the share link on Momento360? =
+= How do I get the share link on Momento360? =
 1. Go to *"My Media"* on Momento360.
-1. Click on the image which you want to share.
+1. Click on the image/video which you want to share.
 1. Click the *share* button.
 2. Click *"Share or embed a link"*.

-= I have questions/issues regarding Momento360! =
+= I need help on Momento360! =
-For questions or issues regarding [Momento360](https://www.momento360.com/), please [contact their support team](http://help.momento360.com/).
+For questions regarding [Momento360](https://www.momento360.com/), please [view their support page](http://help.momento360.com/) or [view their FAQ](https://www.momento360.com/faq/).

 == Changelog ==